Skip to content

 Form Controls

+When your part relies on sealing, bearing fit, or flat mounting, form controls set the shape limits your process must hold.
 Form tolerances control the shape of a single feature and do not require a datum.
 Flatness constrains a surface between two parallel planes.
 Straightness applies to a line or axis.
 Circularity (roundness) constrains a cross-section between two concentric circles.
 Cylindricity combines roundness, straightness, and taper for a cylinder.
-Typical values for machined parts: 0.001″–0.005″ (0.025–0.13 mm) for flatness and parallelism; 0.001″–0.003″ (0.025–0.08 mm) for circularity and cylindricity, depending on feature size and process.
+Typical values for machined parts: 0.001″–0.005″ (0.025–0.13 mm) for flatness and straightness; 0.001″–0.003″ (0.025–0.08 mm) for circularity and cylindricity, depending on feature size and process.
+Use flatness for sealing or mounting faces, straightness for long edges or axes, circularity for single round cross-sections, and cylindricity when the full cylindrical surface must stay in form.

+When you care how a feature points or where it lands, you need orientation and location controls tied to your datum frame.
 Orientation controls (parallelism, perpendicularity, angularity) relate a feature to a datum; they do not locate the feature.
 Location controls (position, concentricity, symmetry) define where a feature is relative to datums.
-Position (true position) is the most common location control: it defines a cylindrical or spherical zone (or rectangular in some cases) for the center of a hole, pin, or boss.
+Position (true position) is the most common location control: it defines a tolerance zone for a feature's center point, axis, or center plane relative to basic dimensions and datums.
 Position at MMC allows bonus tolerance as the feature departs from MMC, which can reduce cost and enable functional gaging.
 Concentricity and symmetry are used less in modern practice; position or runout are often preferred per ASME Y14.5-2018.
+Runout controls how a rotating surface varies relative to a datum axis and is commonly used on shafts, bearing seats, and other turned features.

 ControlRequires DatumTypical Use